coolya/mps.rocks/README.md

 - [MPS CodeRules](https://jetbrains.github.io/mps-coderules/about) - New typesystem from JetBrains for MPS.
 Uses logic programming.
 - [MPSServer](https://github.com/strumenta/mpsserver) - Atool to make MPS accessible remotely.
 - [Skadi Cloud](https://skadi.cloud/) - An experiment with Projector to put JetBrains MPS into the browser.
+- [WebEditKit](https://github.com/strumenta/webeditkit) - This is a framework for creating projectional editors which interact with JetBrains MPS.

 ## [Learning MPS](#learning-mps)